 This will give you time to consider other options, such as voluntary surrender, voluntary sale or a Personal Insolvency Arrangement.

-The revised CCMA expands the definition of ‘not co-operating’ with the lender.
-You may be classified as not co-operating if you:
+You may be classified as not co-operating with your lender if you:

 Before classifying you as not co-operating, the lender must write to you, giving you 20 business days to take specific actions to enable it to assess your circumstances.
 It must warn you about the implications of not co-operating and suggest that you seek appropriate advice.
 It must also highlight the position about debt outstanding after repossession or sale.